TalhaErennY/mini_ids_0.2/README.md

 The purpose of this project is to build a small, portable security device that can:
 1. Analyze Wi-Fi traffic before the user connects to the network
-2. Detect security risks such as: o	Deauthentication attacks o	Evil Twin access points o	Weak or outdated encryption o	Abnormal beacon activity o	Suspicious channel or BSSID behavior
+2. Detect security risks such as:
+  *	Deauthentication attacks
+  *	Evil Twin access points
+  *	Weak or outdated encryption
+  *	Abnormal beacon activity
+  *	Suspicious channel or BSSID behavior
-3. Help users make informed decisions about whether a network is safe to join
+4. Help users make informed decisions about whether a network is safe to join

 The long-term objective is to turn this into a user-friendly product rather than just a technical demo.
 ________________________________________